knpuniversity/javascript/knpu/ep3-webpack/extract-text-webpack-plugin.md

 Yep, `extract-text-webpack-plugin` and HMR are incompatible.
 Boooo!
-There *is* a plugin to make this all work - [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin), but pretty young and I haven't tested it yet.
+There *is* a plugin to make this all work - [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin), but it's pretty young and I haven't tested it yet.
 If you like HMR, try it out!

 But, how is it possible that two *super* important features like extract text and HMR don't work together?!
 Well, the official answer is that `extract-text-webpack-plugin`